What Happens if Your Car Is Stolen With No Insurance?

 Contact your lender within 24 hours

 You're still responsible for monthly payments even if the car hasn't been recovered.
 Some lenders offer temporary payment deferrals for theft victims.
-Ask specifically about hardship programs.
+Ask about hardship programs.
 Factor SR-22 requirements into your coverage planning if you have driving violations.

 Notify the DMV within 24 to 48 hours